divyanshu59/Signal-Server/README.md

 - Written for Signal-Server v9.81.0
 - Documented with a Debian-based server implementation in mind, though nothing besides the dependancies notes should be Debian-specific

+## Branches

+- Currently this project is split into two branches: [main](https://github.com/JJTofflemire/Signal-Server/tree/main) and [post-surgery](https://github.com/JJTofflemire/Signal-Server/tree/post-surgery)

+  - `main` is for the original Signal-Server v9.81.0 source code and `post-surgery` is for any modifications made to the source code

+    - Currently, `post-surgery` has only removed the `zkconfig` dependancy

 ## Useful Resources

+### General Resources

 - [The Signal-Android repo with instructions on how to connect it to this server](https://github.com/JJTofflemire/Signal-Android)
 - [Documentation on filling out a sample.yml](config-documentation.md)